skyv04/reframe/docs/config_reference.rst

    You may reference other environment variables when defining an environment variable here.
    ReFrame will expand its value.
    Variables are set after the environment modules are loaded.

-   .. versionadded:: 4.0.0

-.. js:attribute:: .systems[].partitions[].container_platforms[].variables

-   .. deprecated:: 4.0.0
-      Please use :js:attr:`env_vars` instead.
-      If specified in conjunction with :js:attr:`env_vars`, it will be ignored.

 Custom Job Scheduler Resources